wingkwong/leetcode-the-hard-way/tutorials/basic-topics/two-pointers.md

 ---
-title: "Two Pointers"
+title: 'Two Pointers'
-description: "Two Pointers is an effective technique used for searching pairs in a sorted array."
+description: 'Two Pointers is an effective technique used for searching pairs in a sorted array.'
 hide_table_of_contents: true
 keywords:
   - leetcode